|Nutritional Guidelines (per serving)|

 Stir in the tomato paste until well combined.
 Cook several minutes more, or until the soup is desired temperature and consistency, adding more water to the dahl if needed.
 Serve hot with flatbread and garnish with a dollop of dairy-free soy yogurt if desired.

-While dahl can certainly be eaten alone, it's sometimes served with a hearty grain.
-Basmati rice and quinoa are the usual.
-Dahl can also be served with roti, an Indian bread, or naan as mentioned above.
+- While dahl can certainly be eaten alone, it's sometimes served with a hearty grain.
+Basmati rice and quinoa are the usual accompaniments.